Project Setup

 - Create Memory Bank Structure

-- install Memory Bank MCP server
+- Install Memory Bank MCP

-initialize core memory bank files using prompt:
+- Initialize core memory bank files using prompt:

 Initialize memory bank with tools

-Configure Memory Bank Files
+- Configure Memory Bank Files

 projectbrief.md